-- The number of events or talks you have delivered or attended - The total number of people you have supported, engaged or advised - The number of leaflets you have distributed - The number of crisis packs you have distributed (- see Week 7)
+• The number of events or talks you have delivered or attended

-• The number of people you have signed up to the Priority Services Register and the estimated number of people who have signed up themselves or with the support of other people you have engaged through your advice sessions
+- The total number of people you have supported, engaged or advised - The number of leaflets you have distributed - The number of crisis packs you have distributed (see Weeks 7-8) - The number of people you have signed up to the Priority Services Register and the estimated number of people who have signed up themselves or with the support of other people you have engaged through your advice sessions and door-to-door campaign

-By the end of this week you should have agreed who is going to do what (if you are volunteering as part of a group), as well as planned and agreed a date and time for your power cut advice sessions.
+By the end of this week you should have agreed who is going to do what (if you are volunteering as part of a group), as well as planned and agreed a date and time for your four power cut advice sessions.

-Well done, you're half way through your volunteering!
 This week you will plan and research the power cut advice that you will provide.